Shields (Star Trek)

 In the Star Trek fictional universe, shields refer to a 23rd and 24th century technology that provides starships, space stations, and entire planets with limited protection against damage.
-They are sometimes referred to as deflectors, deflector shields, screens, (the latter during Star Trek: The Original Series).
+They are sometimes referred to as deflectors, deflector shields, or (in Star Trek: The Original Series) screens.
 Types of shields include navigational deflectors.

 History

 The term 'shields' first appears in the Star Trek episode "Balance of Terror", in which they were deployed, albeit to little effect, by a Federation outpost under attack from a Romulan Warbird.
 The first depicted use by a starship was in the Star Trek episode "Arena", in which the USS Enterprise raises its 'screens' after being attacked by an alien warship although the term 'shields' is not used in this episode.
 Shields are not mentioned during the earlier seasons of the Star Trek: Enterprise series, starships instead using "polarized hull plating" to make their hull more resistant to damage.